 White wines tend to be a bit too dry and crisp for my taste so for years I stayed away from them.
-I was spoiled in the US by the sweet, fruity taste of moscato so drinking a variety of wine that could dry my mouth out didn’t really appeal to me.
+I was spoiled in the US by the sweet, fruity taste of Moscato so drinking a variety of wines that could dry my mouth out didn’t really appeal to me.

 Until I moved to Galicia a few years ago…

 The oldest wine festival in Galicia (and the second oldest in Spain) is the Fiesta del Albariño, which usually takes place during the last few days of July and the beginning of August.
 Under normal circumstances, the village of Combados comes alive, and happy wine drinkers dress up and fill the streets with laughter and joy.

 I haven’t been to this particular festival since the town itself is a bit hard to get to if you don’t have a car.
 Also, August is usually a time when most Spaniards go on vacation and don’t even think about working so money can be tight during this month.

 Pro-tip: Rueda Verdejo wines, which are produced in western Castilla y León, are priced quite cheaply but are known to have a high alcohol content (around 15%).
 Be careful when drinking one of these wines on a hot summer day as they can quickly dehydrate you without you really realizing it.

 4. Vinho Verde